patrikhermansson/hann/README.md

 Note that to run the examples using large datasets, possibly a machine with large amounts of memory is needed like 32 GB or more.

-See the [data](example/data) directory for information about the datasets.
+Check the [data](example/data) directory for information about the datasets.

 ---

 ### Documentation

-The detailed documentation for Hann packages can be found on [pkg.go.dev](https://pkg.go.dev/github.com/habedi/hann).
+The detailed documentation for Hann packages is available on [pkg.go.dev](https://pkg.go.dev/github.com/habedi/hann).

 #### HNSW Index